Alcatrazes Islands: Biodiversity

 In the waters surrounding the archipelago, several species live among the grooved brain corals, including 400 species of invertebrates and between 200 and 250 species of fish, 40 of which considered endangered; another source speaks of exactly 160 catalogued species (in 2017) and yet another one from the same year speaks of 259, 47 of which are endangered to some extent.
 This number of fish is superior to anywhere else in Brazil, including the much bigger Fernando de Noronha archipelago, with 150 species.
-The place is also visited by green sea turtles and Hawksbill sea turtles and by cetaceans, including dolphins, Bryde's whales, Humpback whales and Southern right whales.
+The place is also visited by green sea turtles and Hawksbill sea turtles and by cetaceans, including dolphins, Bryde's whales, Humpback whales and southern right whales.
 The not so long nor so short distance between island and continent combined with the fact that it is located in a transition zone of warm tropical waters to colder subtropical ones make for the big diversity of fishes.

 There are other species of corals in the region, including the Ceriantheomorphe brasiliensis, considered endangered.

-18 species of butterflies and 48 of spiders, ten species of sponges (including the species Latrunculia janeirensis, which was previously though to be endemic to the Cagarras Islands), 60 species of molluscs, 59 species of polychaete (including the endangered Eurythoe complanata, 50 species of crustaceans (this number refers to the whole ESEC Tupinambás, which includes areas close to Anchieta Island, 20 species of echinoderm (six deemed endangered, 10 species of bryozoa and 24 species of sea squirts have been catalogued in Alcatrazes.
+18 species of butterflies and 48 of spiders, ten species of sponges (including the species Latrunculia janeirensis, which was previously though to be endemic to the Cagarras Islands), 60 species of molluscs, 59 species of polychaete (including the endangered Eurythoe complanata), 50 species of crustaceans (this number refers to the whole ESEC Tupinambás, which includes areas close to Anchieta Island, 20 species of echinoderm (six deemed endangered, 10 species of bryozoa and 24 species of sea squirts have been catalogued in Alcatrazes.

-The sea around the islands wouldn't receive much attention until the 1990s, because diving was not yet regarded as a true scientific tool in Brazil.
+The sea around the islands would not receive much attention until the 1990s, because diving was not yet regarded as a true scientific tool in Brazil.
 It was in the archipelago that such reality began to change.

 Beside the Navy exercises, another threat to the local ecosystem is the sea pollution, be it from chemical dejects (which contaminate the plankton and, consequently, the whole food chain involved with it) or incorrectly disposed waste.
 The invasive orange cup coral is another risk to the local fauna.
 They were first detected in 2011 and, since then, they are monitored and removed so they do not become a plague, although its eradication is no longer considered possible to achieve.
 The species is native to the Indo-Pacific and first arrived in Brazil in 1990.
 In the neighboring island of Búzios, which belongs to the city of Ilhabela, the coral has already caused significant damage.